-Member Ongoing Right to Termination: After the first thirty (30) days of membership, you may terminate the remainder of your membership at any time by giving the YMCA notice thirty (30) days in advance of the date you want to terminate.
-Memberships may be terminated in person, by fax or email.
+Member Ongoing Right to Termination: After the first thirty (30) days of membership, you may terminate the remainder of your membership by giving the YMCA notice at least thirty (30) days prior to your next scheduled payment date.
+Memberships may be terminated in person or by email.
 If you have an Annual membership, you will receive a refund prorated for the amount of time that you have used the YMCA prior to termination.
 Joining Fees are NOT refundable after the first thirty (30) days of membership.

 Additional Rights to Termination

 You, or your estate, may also terminate your membership for the following reasons and receive a prorated refund: